MHeasell/SnappyMap/README.md

 forming a coastline with a reflexive interior angle.

-"Island" sections that are surrounded on all sides by sea can be put into the sea category.
+"Island" sections that are surrounded on all sides by sea can be put into the sea category when using the `--fuzzy` option.
 SnappyMap will prefer flat sea sections for open ocean, but will choose island sections for areas containing land too small to be constructed from coastal sections.